Tree series and pattern avoidance in syntax trees: Introduction

 Our main combinatorial result consists, given a set $\SetP$ of syntax trees (that are some labeled planar rooted trees, where labels are taken from a fixed alphabet), to obtain a system of equations expressing the formal sum of all the trees avoiding $\SetP$ (as connected components in the trees).
-The presented solution is built around an inclusion-exclusion formula and use simple grafting operations on trees.
+The presented solution is built around an inclusion-exclusion formula and uses simple grafting operations on trees.
 By considering the projection of this system to usual formal power series, this leads to a system of equations for the generating series of the trees avoiding $\SetP$.
 It is also possible to add formal parameters into these systems to enumerate the trees according to some statistics.
-Methods to enumerate trees that avoid some patterns have been already provided in~\cite{Row10} for the case of unlabeled binary trees, in~\cite{Par93} and~\cite{Lod05} for the case of patterns with two internal nodes, and in~\cite{KP15} for the general case.
+Methods to enumerate trees that avoid some patterns have been already provided in~\cite{Row10} for the case of unlabeled binary trees, \cite{GPPT12} for the case of unlabeled ternary trees, in~\cite{Par93} and~\cite{Lod05} for the case of patterns with two internal nodes, and in~\cite{KP15} for the general case.
 Our method differs from the latter one both in the approach and in the obtained systems of equations.
 Indeed, in the previous reference, the authors use combinatorics and enumerative properties to show algebraic properties on operads (while in the present work, we use operads to obtain combinatorial results and to count objects).
-Moreover, we obtain different systems of equations and we have less requirements about the sets $\SetP$ to avoid (they can be infinite or some of their trees can be factors of other ones). \smallbreak
+Moreover, we obtain different systems of equations and we have fewer requirements about the sets $\SetP$ to avoid (they can be infinite, and some of their trees can be factors of other ones).
+Note that there exist several notions of pattern avoidance in trees~\cite{DKS20}.
+We focus here on contiguous patterns. \smallbreak